-GIVEN UNDER MY HAND AND SEAL OF OFFICE THIS day of August , 1968 signed Betty Anne Thedford Notary Public in and for Travis County, Texas
+GIVEN UNDER MY HAND AND SEAL OF OFFICE THIS 2nd day of August , 1968 signed Betty Anne Thedford Notary Public in and for Travis County, Texas

-My Commission Expires lst day of June, 1969.
+My Commission Expires 1969.

-8. U. T. AUSTIN - ALLOCATION OF SPACE IN CLAUDIA TAYLOR JOHNSON HALL AND O'HENRY HALL.-- It is recommended by President Hackerman, Chancellor Ransom, and Chairman Erwin that the total area of approximately 64,442 gross square feet of space contained in Claudia Taylor Johnson Hall and O'Henry Hall be allocated to the following activities:
+6. U. T. Austin: Allocation of Space in Claudia Taylor Johnson Hall and O'Henry Hall.-It is recommended that the total area of approximately 64,442 gross square feet of space contained in Claudia Taylor Johnson Hall and O'Henry Hall, The University of Texas at Austin, be allocated to the following activities:

-Office of Facilities Planning and Construction Office of Investments, Trusts, and Lands Interscholastic League Cotton Economic Research Special Education Instructional Materials Center Population Research Center
+Office of Facilities Planning and Construction Office of Investments, Trusts, and Lands Interscholastic League Cotton Economic Research Special Education Instructional Materials Center